karstengresch/symbiotishift/README.md

 #### nodeshift

-Specialized OpenShift for node.js developers comes with nodeshift that deeply integrates the node ecosystem and tooling with OpenShift.
+Specialized OpenShift tooling for node.js developers.
+Deeply integrates the node ecosystem and tooling with OpenShift.

 You can get it from here: +++TODO